togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 This seems good enough for now.
 Putting that all together we have a [nice little story](https://github.com/togakangaroo/tdd-with-no-tears/blob/master/tdd-with-no-tears.org) about what exactly we want this stopwatch to be doing.
 Now we can start implementing.

-But you don't have to.
+...But you don't have to.

 In fact, what you have now is already *massively valuable*.
 Commit it!

 What is it that you have?

-Well it is
+Well it is:

 - Documentation that conveys succinctly and in user-centric terms what the application feature actually does
 - Acceptance criteria for what it means for the feature to be complete